European Commission logo

 summary

-The model consists of 3 main sections, the input section, the emission factor section, and the results section where the calculated emissions are presented.
-Estimated emissions are grouped in three sources: Emissions produced during thermally stabilized engine operation (hot emissions), emissions occurring during engine start from ambient temperature (cold-start and warming-up effects) and NMVOC emissions due to fuel evaporation.
-Non-exhaust PM emissions from tyre and break wear are also included.
-The total emissions are calculated as a product of activity data provided by the user and speed-dependent emission factors calculated by the software.
-The spatial scale of the model can range from a street to continental level.
-The temporal extend of COPERT can also range from annual to multi-annual, although it actually depends on the activity data provided.
-This means that the calculation period can range from one week to a number of years.
+The model consists of 3 main parts; the input part, the emission factor part (in consistency with the EMEP/EEA Emission Inventory Guidebook, based on Tier 1/2/3 methods), and the results part, where the calculated emissions are presented.
+Estimated emissions are grouped in four sources; emissions produced during thermally stabilized engine operation (hot emissions), emissions occurring during engine start from ambient temperature (cold-start and warming-up effects), and non-exhaust emissions from fuel evaporation, tyre, brake and road wear.
+Some additional emissions for all driving modes are calculated due to the use of an A/C. Total emissions are calculated as a product of activity data provided by the user and speed-dependent emission factors provided by the software as a result of RDE measurement data.

 model type